haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {: .fs-5 : .fw-300 }

 {:  .about }
-> This knowledge base article explains how to manage subscriptions to listings in Domo, a BI platform that provides data integration, visualization, and analysis tools.
+> This knowledge base article describes how to manage subscriptions to listings in Domo, a BI platform that provides tools for data integration, visualization, and analysis.

 Some Appstore listings require a monthly subscription.
 After you make the first subscription payment, anyone in your company's Domo instance can install and use the listing.
 You can also cancel your subscription at any time.